-Not choosing a high-quality oil
+Not choosing a good quality oil

-Too much CBD to start with
+A lot of CBD to start with

 Too little CBD to start with

-Not consulting a physician
+Not consulting physician

 Opting to buy the cheapest oil